bitcoin/bitcoin/README.md

 ```
 cd src/
 ```
-and start Omni Core using ```./mastercored``` (or ```./qt/mastercore-qt``` if built with UI).
+And start Omni Core using `./omnicored` (or `./qt/omnicore-qt` if built with UI).
 The inital parse step for a first time run will take up to 60 minutes or more, during this time your client will scan the blockchain for Omni Layer transactions.
-You can view the output of the parsing at any time by viewing the log located in your datadir, by default: ```~/.bitcoin/mastercore.log```.
+You can view the output of the parsing at any time by viewing the log located in your datadir, by default: `~/.bitcoin/omnicore.log`.

 Omni Core requires the transaction index to be enabled.
-Add an entry to your bitcoin.conf file for ```txindex=1``` to enable it or Omni Core will refuse to start.
+Add an entry to your bitcoin.conf file for `txindex=1` to enable it or Omni Core will refuse to start.

-If a message is returned asking you to reindex, pass the ```-reindex``` flag to mastercored.
+If a message is returned asking you to reindex, pass the `-reindex` flag as startup option.
 The reindexing process can take serveral hours.

-To issue RPC commands to Master Core you may add the '-server=1' CLI flag or add an entry to the bitcoin.conf file (located in '~/.bitcoin/' by default).
+To issue RPC commands to Omni Core you may add the `-server=1` CLI flag or add an entry to the bitcoin.conf file (located in `~/.bitcoin/` by default).

 In bitcoin.conf:
 ```
 server=1
 ```

-After this step completes, check that the installation went smoothly by issuing the following command ```./mastercore-cli getinfo_MP``` which should return the 'mastercoreversion' as well as some additional information related to the client.
+After this step completes, check that the installation went smoothly by issuing the following command `./omnicore-cli getinfo_MP` which should return the `mastercoreversion` as well as some additional information related to the client.

 The documentation for the RPC interface and command-line is located in [doc/apidocumentation.md] (doc/apidocumentation.md).